esaude/esaude-emr-poc/test/e2eTests/README.md

 ```javascript
 Feature('Login');
 ```
-Defines which feature the scenarios are for.
+Groups all scenarios defined in the file under a single feature.
 This does more for organization than anything else.

 <br />